 Preheat oven to 350 F

-• Grease springform with a removable base with butter and dust with cocoa powder.
+• Grease the springform with a removable base with butter and dust with cocoa powder.

-1 tbsp cocoa powder, 2 tbsp butter, salted
+1 tbsp cocoa powder, 2 tbsp butter, unsalted

 Whip egg whites

-• Place egg whites and 1/2 of the sugar in a stand mixer and whip the egg whites on high speed to a stiff peak, for about 5 minutes.
-Chill in the refrigerator
+• Place egg whites and 5 oz of the sugar in a stand mixer and whip the egg whites on high speed to a stiff peak, for about 5 minutes.
+Chill in the refrigerator.

 Melt the chocolate

-• Place the chocolate, broken up, in a metal bowl set over a pot of simmering water, and stir with a spatula until completely melted.
+• Place the chocolate, in a metal bowl set over a pot of simmering water, and stir with a spatula until completely melted.

 When melted, remove the bowl from the heat and set aside.